mhoffman/kmos/doc/source/tutorials/development.rst

 create an account with `Travis CI <https://travis-ci.org/>`_ and run your commits through the test suite.

-Have a look at Google's Pythons style guide as far as style questions go.
+Have a look at Google's Python `style guide <https://google.github.io/styleguide/pyguide.html>`_ as far as style questions go.